oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 Specification](#prov-md-v10)], section whatever.
 The following additional terms are defined for this document:

- - **whatever:** definition here with ref to where got if we didn't create

 - **next:** definition here with ref to where got if we didn't create
+- **Seed dataset:** definition here with ref to where got if we didn't creat
+- **Underlying dataset(s):** definition here with ref to where got if we didn't create

 -------

 # 2 Use Case 1 - Healthcare Insurance Data Procurement{#uc1}<a id="uc1"></a>

-## 2.1 Persona{#uc1--persona}
+## 2.1 Use case{#uc1--use-case}

-### 2.1.1 Name{#uc1--persona--name}

-Bella Ramirez

-### 2.1.2 Role{#uc1--persona--role}

-Procurement Team Lead

-### 2.1.3 Background{#uc1--persona--background}
+Bella and her team at Healthcare Insurance are evaluating a new dataset that contains comprehensive patient and insurance payment information.
+This dataset is considered crucial for enhancing the company's predictive analytics models, which forecast healthcare trends, personalize insurance plans, and optimize claim processing.

+## 2.2 Role{#uc1--role}

-Bella holds a BS in Accounting and has over 15 years of experience in the healthcare industry, specializing in procurement.
+Bella Ramirez, Procurement Team Lead (15 years of experience in the healthcare industry, specializing in procurement) with the responsibilities of
-Before her current role, she worked in various capacities within healthcare organizations, including as a contracting specialist and an accounting auditor.
-This gave her a deep understanding of the technical and procurement of healthcare data.

-### 2.1.4 Responsibilities{#uc1--persona--responsibilities}

-- Leading the procurement team in evaluating and acquiring high-quality datasets to improve the company's analytical models.
+- Evaluating and acquiring high-quality datasets to improve the company's analytical models.
 - Facilitating vendor reviews and ensuring all datasets comply with data provenance standards, including transparent AI data usage, metadata coverage, and regulatory requirements.

-- Partnering with the data team charged with integrating new datasets into existing systems ensures that procured data meets their operational needs.
+- Ensuring that procured data meets integration operational needs.

-- Collaborating with the legal and compliance departments to ensure data usage aligns with healthcare regulations and company policies.
+- Ensuring data usage aligns with healthcare regulations and company policies.

-- Contributing to the success of strategies to leverage data insights for innovative marketing and improved customer trust.
+- Leveraging data insights for innovative marketing and improved customer trust.

-## 2.2 Use Case{#uc1--use-case}

-Bella and her team are evaluating a new dataset that contains comprehensive patient and insurance payment information.
-This dataset is considered crucial for enhancing the company's predictive analytics models, which forecast healthcare trends, personalize insurance plans, and optimize claim processing.

-### 2.2.1 Goals{#uc1--use-case--goals}

-- **Assess metadata coverage**:
+## 2.3 Goals{#uc1--goals}

-  Bella prioritizes the evaluation of the dataset's metadata to ensure it includes essential information like the dataset title, unique metadata identifier, metadata location, and details about data origin and collection methods.
+- Assess metadata coverage: Bella prioritizes the evaluation of the dataset's metadata to ensure it includes essential information like the dataset title, unique metadata identifier, metadata location, and details about data origin and collection methods.
   This step is crucial for establishing the dataset's lineage, context, and usage restrictions, aligning with the company's data provenance standards.

-- **Ensure regulatory compliance**:
-  By collaborating with the legal department, Bella ensures the dataset for adherence to healthcare data regulations, focusing on confidentiality classification, consent documentation, and data processing and storage geographies.
+- Ensure regulatory compliance: By collaborating with the legal department, Bella reviews the dataset for its adherence to healthcare data regulations, focusing on confidentiality classification, consent documentation, and data processing and storage geographies.
-  This provides the dataset's use will not breach any legal or ethical boundaries.

-- **Operational efficiency and integration**:
-  Bella validates the dataset's potential impact on operational efficiency by working with the data team.
-  She meets with the team that assesses how well the dataset integrates with existing systems and whether it can provide the expected enhancements to the analytical models without significant overhaul or disruption.
+- Operational efficiency and integration: Bella meets with the team that assesses how well the dataset integrates with existing systems and whether it can provide the expected enhancements to the analytical models without significant overhaul or disruption.

-- **Strategic use and innovation**:
-  Beyond compliance and integration,
-  Bella explores how the dataset can be used to develop innovative marketing strategies and improve customer trust.
+- Strategic use and innovation: Bella explores how the dataset can be used to develop innovative marketing strategies and improve customer trust.
   This involves touching base with the marketing team, which is focused on analyzing the dataset's intent and proprietary data presence to identify new opportunities for personalized customer engagement and service delivery.

-### 2.2.2 Challenges{#uc1--use-case--challenges}
+## 2.4 Challenges{#uc1--challenges}

 - Balancing the need for detailed, comprehensive data with privacy and confidentiality requirements.

-- Ensuring the dataset's metadata is accurate, up-to-date, and compliant with evolving data provenance standards.
+- Ensuring the dataset's metadata is accurate, up-to-date, and compliant with the OASIS DPS.
 - Integrating new datasets with existing systems and models without compromising data integrity or system performance.

-- Navigating the complex landscape of healthcare regulations and ensuring all data usage is compliant.
+- Ensuring all data usage is compliant in the complex landscape of healthcare regulations.

 ## 2.3 How the Standards are Used{#uc1--standards-use}

-For Bella to ensure the dataset under evaluation meets the standards required for her healthcare insurance company's analytical models, she would assess the following values within the specified metadata:
+For Bella to ensure the dataset under evaluation meets the standards required for her healthcare insurance company's analytical models, she would assess the following values, all within the specified DPS metadata:

 ### 2.3.1 Version Used for Metadata{#uc1--standards-use--version-used-for-metadata}